willcosgrove/duly_noted/README.md

 ##What's New

 ### 1.0.1
+* The main motivation behind this release was to stop using the timestamp as the unique identifier for the tracked metrics.
+We can only capture the time so precicely with ruby, and redis can take in so many metrics a second, that it would be possible to get duplicate timestamps, even when we measure the time to the millisecond.
+Using unique ids will make sure that you are not limited by duly_noted, but by the much more capable Redis.
 * Obliterated `ref_id`s, and everything they stood for.
 Not really everything they stood for.
 Now each metric gets its own unique id.
 * `#track` now returns the id of the metric you just tracked
 * id's are unique across all of duly_noted, so when you update them with `#update` you don't need to specify which metric_name